AndeolF/creation_dataset_correction_artefact/README.md

 # CREATION_DATASET_CORRECTION_ARTEFACT

-This is a repository created by Andéol FOURNIER during an internship under the supervision of Sylvain Baillet, PhD.
+This is a deposit made by Andéol FOURNIER, undergraduate research trainee in the Brain Imaging Centre Laboratory - Neuroimaging and Neuroinformatics Unit at the Montreal Neurological Institute, Faculty of Medicine, McGill University under the supervision of Sylvain Baillet, Phd.

 # 📦 Requirements